microsoft/boll/docs/src/docs/disabling.md

 # Disabling rules

 Any rule can be disabled by adding a comment to a source file.
-Rule names default to those specified in source, but can be overriden by a project's own configuration.
+Rule names default to those specified in source, but can be overridden by a project's own configuration.
 Be sure to use the name of the rule in the boll output to ensure it is disabled correctly.